joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

         : base(options, logger, encoder, clock)
     {
         // 1.
 We get a "mock" user instance here via DI.
-        _mockAuthUser = mockAuthUser;
+        // we'll see how this work later, don't worry _mockAuthUser = mockAuthUser;
     }